trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/backup.md

 `0 4 * * * /usr/local/share/trisul-hub/setup_backup.sh /usr/local/share/trisul-hub/setup_backup.conf`

-The backups are placed in the remote directory in a single tar.gz file with the HOSTNAME and TIMSTAMP of the backup
+The backups are placed in the remote directory in a single tar.gz file with the HOSTNAME and TIMESTAMP of the backup

 ### Distributed Probe